 Manhattan real estate is some of the most expensive in Illinois, although Manhattan house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Manhattan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manhattan are a mix of both white- and blue-collar jobs.
-Overall, Manhattan is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Manhattan who work in office and administrative support (13.64%), teaching (11.41%), and sales jobs (9.23%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Manhattan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Manhattan is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Manhattan who work in teaching (13.33%), office and administrative support (12.74%), and sales jobs (9.64%).

 The people who call Manhattan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manhattan residents report their race to be White, followed by Asian.
 Important ancestries of people in Manhattan include German, Italian, Polish, and English.

 The most common language spoken in Manhattan is English.
 Other important languages spoken here include Gujarathi and Spanish.